 Day 11 was all about traveling from Nagoya to Kyoto.
 This trip took about 1 hour.

 In Kyoto we stayed in Kyoumachiya Inn Rakuoan (pictured to the right), which is a gorgeous little traditional Rykon in the back streets of Kyoto.
 This was a three-bedroom house and we shared it with our friends who were doing a 2 weeks Japan itinerary.
-Click here to check current pricing.
+Click here to check out accommodation options in Kyoto.

 We spent the afternoon getting some groceries for our home in Kyoto as well as exploring the little narrow laneways around our accommodation.